 - You might pay your spouse more than what you would if you sold the home: When you buy out your spouse’s share of the home, you will likely pay for the amount of equity he or she has in it and, unfortunately, this might be more than the actual value if you were to sell it.

 - You will have to continue to maintain your home: Homes require maintenance and the cost of preserving a home can be rather substantial.
 If you need to fix the roof, replace major appliances, or fix the plumbing, these expenses can quickly rack up and you might not be financially equipped to handle it all.
 Even minor tasks, such as mowing the lawn or shoveling snow, can become a burden if you lack the time to do it yourself.

 To know for certain if keeping the marital home is right for you, it is crucial to assess your financial situation.
 You are trying to start a new chapter in your life, so make sure you pave the smoothest possible path for yourself.

 Schedule a Free Case Evaluation with an Experienced Divorce Attorney Today!

-If you are getting a divorce and are unsure if keeping the marital home is in your best interests, reach out to the family law team at The King Law Firm for the exceptional legal guidance you need during this difficult time.
+If you are getting a divorce and are unsure if keeping the marital home is in your best interests, reach out to the family law team at Empire Law for the exceptional legal guidance you need during this difficult time.
 We have the knowledge, insight, and experience you need to effectively dissolve your marriage while protecting your interests.